lakshya0310/lakshya0310/README.md

 ## currently i'm working on

 ## Preparing for GSoC 2024
-* i'm actively preparing for google summer of code (GSoC) 2024 by learning java and working on relevant projects.
+* i'm actively preparing for google summer of code 2024 by learning java and working on relevant projects.

 ## things i did previously